sjackman/uniqtag-paper/UniqTag.md

 without any knowledge of previous assemblies, making it a much simpler operation.
 The number of identical peptide sequences between builds shows the stability that would be expected of using a cryptographic hash value of the peptide sequence as the identifier.
-Supplementary Figure&nbsp;S1 shows that the UniqTag stability is insensitive to the size of the UniqTag identifier for values of *k* between 8 and 50 amino acids.
-The data for these figures are shown in supplementary Table&nbsp;S1.
+The stability of the UniqTag is insensitive to the size of the UniqTag *k*-mer for a large range of *k*.

 Acknowledgements
 ================================================================================